Sythaeryn-Development/Crypto-Co.in/README.md

 (youll get a message telling you to make a conf file)

-then make a Crypto-Co.in.conf file in the newly created ~/.Crypto-Co.in folder
+then make a crypto-co.in.conf file in the newly created ~/.crypto-co.in folder

-then go back into the /dogedsource/src folder and "./crypto-co.ind -daemon" again
+then go back into the /Crypto-Co.in/src folder and "./crypto-co.ind -daemon" again